 Your license contains a photo of you, as well as your name, address, age and other personal details.
 Fraudsters could use this to steal your identity.
 Criminal identity theft occurs when someone has a brush with the law—anything from a traffic violation to a felony—and claims to be you.
 They eventually move on, leaving you with an unpaid parking ticket, bail or bond, or a court date that you know nothing about.
-Another scenerio could involve combining your insurance card with your driver’s license information.
+Another scenario could involve combining your insurance card with your driver’s license information.
 A criminal can seek medical care in your name.

 What to do when you lose your driver’s license?